Paul Waggoner

 Paul Andrew Waggoner (born February 10, 1979) is an American musician who is the lead guitarist of the progressive metal band Between the Buried and Me.
-A fan of progressive music, he is heavily inspired by John Petrucci, Pat Metheny, Allan Holdsworth and Steve Vai, amongst others.
-Despite his mostly metal and jazz influential background, he has also listed Weezer front man Rivers Cuomo as one of his first guitar idols, as well as Green Day.
 He also played guitar in the metalcore band Prayer for Cleansing, as well as live guitar, as needed, for Lamb of God between 2010 and 2014.

-Style
+Influences

-Waggoner has cited guitarists Jason Becker, Tony MacAlpine, John Petrucci, Steve Vai and Pat Metheny as influences on his craft.
+A fan of progressive music, Waggoner has cited Jason Becker, Tony MacAlpine, John Petrucci, Steve Vai and Pat Metheny as influences on his craft.
+Despite his mostly metal and jazz influential background, he has also listed Weezer frontman Rivers Cuomo as one of his first guitar idols.

+Equipment

+Waggoner has played PRS guitars in the past, but now uses Ibanez guitars exclusively.
+He has signature guitars with Ibanez: the PWM20, PWM10 and PWM100.
+He also has signature pickups with Mojotone: the PW Hornet.